-Visit the secure page using your child's picture login to see all our wonderful learning from lockdown and download this week's spellings.
+Visit the secure page using your child's picture login to see all our wonderful learning and download this week's spellings.
 I'll also use this page and eschools messenger to send you any information that I need to share.

 Summer 1: Posting & Places

 Fingers crossed for an uninterupted term of learning as we have such an exciting time ahead of us with this half-term's topic focus.

 Mrs Rice has friends around the globe and we'll be receving letters from different parts of the world to help us learn about the continents and oceans in Geography.
 We'll be looking at weather and making comparisons in Science.

 The first three weeks we'll be using a non-fiction text called 'Weather' to support our English lessons and will be aiming to produce our own weather fact book.
 We'll then choose a fiction text 'Lost and Found' by Oliver Jeffers, to support our developing vocabulary and devise our own stories based in a different part of the world.

 Spring Term - Lockdown Learning and 4 weeks of school

 What a great job you did at home to keep up with the science and English lessons linked to our theme of Animal Allsorts.
 I was very impressed with your knowledge of mammals, reptiles, birds & fish and we had such a lot of fun with that story of 'Could A Penguin Ride a Bike?'.
 I really enjoyed reading your funny fact files as well as finding out about your favourite animals.

 You did a super job making the salt dough with the ingredients I sent home and I loved seeing your hedgehogs - especially the painted ones.

 The Potting Shed